 Sodium is one of the top picks when it comes to unhealthy eating habits.
 This mineral is found in salt and its excessive consumption can cause fibrosis, which is the first stage of cirrhosis.

 The best way to minimize your salt intake is to avoid processed foods, such as pre-cooked and deep-frozen.
-Special mention should be made here of the typically packaged appetizers, such as French fries, in which salt is the absolute protagonist.
+Special mention should be made here of the typical packaged appetizers, such as French fries, in which salt is the absolute protagonist.

 Butter and red meat